deepstreamIO/deepstream.io-website/content/tutorials/20-core/30-permission/40-valve-dynamic/index.md

 auth:
   type: file
   options:
-    path: ./users.yml # Path to the user file.
+    users: fileLoad(users.yml) # Path to the user file.
 Can be json, js or yaml
     hash: false # false indicates that we're using cleartext passwords
 ```